MSSQL Server Database Connector User Guide

 Operating System

-The sensor must be installed on the same server where the SQL Server instance is running (for CrowdStrike-based deployments).
+For CrowdStrike-based deployments, the Connector must be installed on the same server where the SQL Server instance is running.

 Group Managed Service Account (gMSA)